core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-Management objects MAY be discovered with the standard CoAP resource discovery.
+Implemented data nodes MAY be discovered using the standard CoAP resource discovery.
-The implementation can add the encoded values of the object identifiers to
+The implementation can add the data node identifiers (SID) supported to
 /.well-known/core with rt="core.c.datanode".
-The available objects identified
+The available SIDs can be discovered
-by the encoded values can be discovered by sending a GET request to "/.well-known/core"
+by sending a GET request to "/.well-known/core" including a resource type (rt)
-including a resource type (rt) parameter with the value "core.c.datanode".
-Upon
+parameter with the value "core.c.datanode".
+Upon success, the return payload will
-success, the return payload will contain the registered encoded values and
+contain the registered SIDs and their location.
-their location.

-The example below shows the discovery of the presence and location of management
+The example below shows the discovery of the presence and location of data nodes.
-objects.

 ~~~~
 REQ: GET /.well-known/core?rt=core.c.datanode